ROBMYERS1856/University-of-Minnesota-/week10/Week10_HW.md

 ![picture](IMAGE/Riddle6_A.PNG)
 ![picture](IMAGE/Riddle6_B.PNG)

-# THE END: Succesfully solved all 6 questions and saved the network from the bag guys
+# THE END: Succesfully solved all 6 questions and saved the network from the bad guys

 ![picture](IMAGE/THeEND.PNG)